vile/on-chain-bonds/README.md

 </details>

 Entities who are interested in using the protocol, can deploy a beacon proxy (using the proxy factory), which creates a new "instance" of an independently owned Bond.
-The initial owner is the proxy contract caller, but ownership can be transferred to, say, a multi-sig operated by a decentralized governance strucuture.
+The initial owner is the proxy contract caller, but ownership can be transferred to, say, a multi-sig operated by a decentralized governance structure.

 Beyond this extra step and external infrastructure, the owner of the Bond instance has the final say in "accepting" or "rejecting" bonds.
 And, therefore, without a decentralized instance owner, all users who mint bonds **must** trust the owner to act in good faith.
-Ownership is required for each Bond instance to function; there is no other way to properly handle accepting or rejecting bonds, as each instance can have arbitrary, socialized rulesets that may/must be evaludated by human judgement.
+Ownership is required for each Bond instance to function; there is no other way to properly handle accepting or rejecting bonds, as each instance can have arbitrary, socialized rulesets that may/must be evaluated  by human judgment.

 ## Getting Started